Frankfurt: Frankfurt Central Station

-Frankfurt Central Station (Frankfurt Hauptbahnhof, often abbreviated as Frankfurt (Main) Hbf or F-Hbf) is the largest railway station in Germany by railway traffic.
-By daily passenger volume, it ranks second together with Munich Central Station (350,000 each) after Hamburg Central Station (450,000).
+Frankfurt Hauptbahnhof (often abbreviated as Frankfurt (Main) Hbf or F-Hbf) is the largest railway station in Germany by railway traffic.
+By daily passenger volume, it ranks second (493,000 each) after Hamburg Central Station (550,000).
 It is located between the Gallus, the Gutleutviertel and the Bahnhofsviertel district, not far away from the trade fair and the financial district.
 It serves as a major hub for long-distance trains (InterCity, ICE) and regional trains as well as for Frankfurt's public transport system.
 It is a stop for most of ICE high-speed lines, making it Germany's most important ICE station.
 ICE Trains to London via the Channel Tunnel were planned for 2013.
 All Rhine-Main S-Bahn lines, two U-Bahn lines (U4, U5), several tram and bus lines stop there.
-Regional and local trains are integrated in the Public transport system Rhein-Main-Verkehrsverbund (RMV), the second-largest integrated public transport systems in the world, after Verkehrsverbund Berlin-Brandenburg.
+Regional and local trains are integrated in the Public transport system Rhein-Main-Verkehrsverbund (RMV), the second-largest integrated public transport system in the world, after Verkehrsverbund Berlin-Brandenburg.